Beekeeping in Northern Climates - Online

 Interested in becoming a beekeeper?
 Dr. Marla Spivak, Dr. Katie Lee and Gary Reuter from the University of Minnesota Bee Lab will help you get started in beekeeping.
 If you have no prior experience keeping bees in our cold climate, Beekeeping in Northern Climates will teach you everything you need to know.
 The course modules cover honey bee biology, management, successful wintering of colonies, managing diseases and pests and so much more.
 If your goal is to keep your bees alive and healthy year after year, this engaging course is for you.

-This on-line class will be about 8 hours of instruction divided into modules.
-We will begin with a live, on-line presentation from Marla Spivak, Gary Reuter, and Katie Lee on January 16, 2021.
-From there, you will be able to work through the course material in modules at your own pace.
+This online class is 12 hours of recorded instruction divided into modules.
+You will be able to work through the course material in modules entirely at your own pace and schedule.
+There are optional live Q&A sessions with the Bee Squad that you can choose to attend.
+Otherwise, there is ample oppertunity to ask questions in the discussion forums.
 You will have access to the materials for two years to allow you to review any module over two beekeeping seasons.
-To accompany the class, you will receive a PDF version of both the updated Beekeeping in Northern Climates and Honey Bee Diseases and Pest manuals.
-Upon completion of the course, you will receive a certificate of completion.
+There are two manuals that accompany the class: Beekeeping in Northern Climates and Honey Bee Diseases and Pest manuals.
+The manuals can be downloaded from the course itself or the manual page on this website.
+You will receive a certificate of completion for the course.

 - Purchasing equipment and bees